Archaeological Research Facility

 McCarthy Hall 422

-The Center for Ethnographic Cultural Analysis (CECA) brings together interdisciplinary faculty and students from across the California State University, Fullerton campus who have been trained, or maintain an interest in, ethnographic methods and research.
+The Center for Ethnographic Cultural Analysis brings together interdisciplinary faculty and students from across the Cal State Fullerton campus who have been trained in, or maintain an interest in, ethnographic methods and research.
 The mission and goals of CECA are to support ethnographic research and the teaching of ethnographic methods; to sponsor working papers for discussion; and to engage faculty and students in the application of ethnographic method and theory through innovative educational projects, conferences, seminars and workshops.
 The center also serves as a resource for schools and businesses within the community that may wish to engage in research on the culturally constructed boundaries and cultural heritage within diasporic communities in California.

 Center for Family Business

 Mihaylo Hall 5284